Dreathean/mod-assistant/README.md

 All items obtained from the Assistant are free to purchase, however users can easily add a cost by modifying the values of the item template table.

 All the features listed above are enabled, or disabled, through the configuration - allowing a user to only use the features they want.

+My fork adds Burning Crusade Gems as well as gear enchantments and major flasks.